 3. Change the correction

-Other users who have permissions to view the same dashboard can also change the correction.
+Other users who have permissions to view the same dashboard and the Correct Measure Values application privilege can also change the correction.

 For example, as a different user, hover over an existing note to open its Note window.
 Click the menu button in the bottom right corner.
 Then click Change Value.